 Alternatively, attacks can be a blend or hybrid of all three types.
-The danger with XSS is not which type of attack is exploitable, but that it is possible to inject a malicious payload.
+The danger with cross site scripting is not the type of attack, but that it is possible.
 Non-standard or unexpected browser behaviors can introduce subtle attack vectors.
-XSS is also potentially reachable through any components that the browser uses, for example Watchfire discovered an XSS vulnerability in Google Desktop which is an integrated component in your browser.
+XSS is also potentially reachable through any components that the browser uses.

-Attacks are usually implemented in JavaScript, which, in its full capacity, is a powerful scripting language.
-Using JavaScript can allow attackers to manipulate any aspect of the rendered page.
-These include adding new elements (such as adding a login tile which forwards credentials to a hostile site), manipulating any aspect of the internal DOM tree, and deleting or changing the way the page looks and feels.
-JavaScript allows the use of XmlHttpRequest, which is typically used by sites using AJAX technologies
+Attacks are usually implemented in JavaScript, which is a powerful scripting language.
+Using JavaScript allows attackers to manipulate any aspect of the rendered page, including adding new elements (such as adding a login tile which forwards credentials to a hostile site), manipulating any aspect of the internal DOM tree, and deleting or changing the way the page looks and feels.
+JavaScript allows the use of XmlHttpRequest, which is typically used by sites using AJAX technologies, even if victim site does not use AJAX today.